When you execute a quantum algorithm and examine the results (which are shown in a histogram) it is important to understand a few basic things:

 A few notes on the status of results:

 - The status of the execution is automatically refreshed in your web browser every 30 seconds.
 On most browsers clicking F5 will actively refresh your browser and results status.

-- Including overhead a typical job on a hardware backend takes 30 to 90 seconds.
+- Including overhead (due to compilation, uploading pulses to control hadrware etc.) a typical job on a hardware backend takes 30 to 90 seconds.
 There may be other jobs before you in the queue which will add to the waiting time.